Code-Institute-Submissions/ak2489-meta-human-hub2_SepResub/README.md

 - 1.1 View the about me page so that I understand what the blog is about.
 - 1.2 View a list of posts so I can select one to view.
 - 1.3 Click on a post so I can see the full content within it.
-- 1.4 Register an account so that I can comment on posts and leave reviews.
+- 1.4 Register an account so that I can see posts and comment on posts.
 - 1.5 View comments on an individual post so that I can read the conversation.
 - 1.6 Comment on post so I can be involved in the conversation.